Departing from the typical white wine based sauce, here these NZ mussels are steamed in sake and miso. Sorry white wine – this was so much better.

 But what if we did this dish with a more East Asian influence.
 Sake instead of white wine.
 And some miso to add some funky complexity.
 The first time I did this I really didn’t know what to expect.
 Would this substitution work?

 Indeed it did.
 I was surprised.
-I love the “mussels steamed in while wine” dish and have had many variations on this in many top New Zealand restaurants.
+I love the “mussels steamed in white wine” dish and have had many variations on this in many top New Zealand restaurants.
 But this sake and miso version eclipses them all.
-It is really really good.
+It really is very good.

 I have added some chilli, both fresh and a chilli oil.
 Some may worry this steamed NZ mussels dish may be a very spicy.
 This is not a spicy dish at all.
 The chilli adds an edge, but no more.

 - 1 kg frozen New Zealand mussels thawed overnight in the refrigerator

 - 1 small onion peeled and finely diced

 - 4 cloves garlic peeled and finely diced

 - 20 g butter

 - 1 stalk lemongrass